-FAI operates a fleet of 21 aircraft in VIP charter, air ambulance, management inclusive a fleet of 5 aircraft providing special logistics for the world´s largest NGO (UN).
+FAI operates a fleet of 21 aircraft in VIP charter and air ambulance, inclusive a fleet of 6 aircraft providing Special Mission Services for the world´s largest NGO.

 In addition to UN, FAI is also approved service provider of ICRC (Intl.
 Committee of the Red Cross), WFP (World Food Program) and other global acting Health and Relief Organizations.

-FAI's current fleet consists of: 2 Lear 35A, 5 Lear 55, 1 Lear 40XR, 5 Lear 60/60XR, 3 Challenger 604 and 3 Global Express.
-Three of these aircraft (LR40XR, LR60XR and Global Express) are operated under aircraft management contracts or on behalf of corporate owners.
+FAI's current fleet consists of: 4 Lear 55, 1 Lear 40XR, 9 Lear 60/60XR, 4 Challenger 604 and 3 Global Express.
+Two of these aircraft (LR40XR and LR60XR) are operated under aircraft management contracts or on behalf of corporate owners.

 All three licenses are quality seals, certifying that all quality requirements are met for air transport, maintenance and pilot-training.
 This is compulsory for all German Air Service Operators.